icarus-sim/icarus/README.md

 [Lorenzo Saino](http://www.ee.ucl.ac.uk/~lsaino)

 ## Acknowledgments
-This work was funded by the EU-Japan initiative under European Commission FP7 grant agreement no. 608518 and NICT contract no. 167 ([the GreenICN project](http://www.greenicn.org/)).
+This work has been funded by the EU-Japan initiative, under EU FP7 grant agreement no. 608518 and NICT contract no. 167 ([GreenICN](http://www.greenicn.org/)), and by the EU FP7 grant agreement ICT-248784 ([COMET](http://www.comet-project.org/)).